mchapman87501/DMCLatticeBoltzmann/README.md

 # DMCLatticeBoltzmann

-This is a swift implementation of a D2Q9 Lattice-Boltzmann fluid flow simulation.
+This is a Swift implementation of a D2Q9 Lattice-Boltzmann fluid flow simulation.

 This package defines three products.